imagex/imagex_group/README.md

 ### Extension Modules

-* **imagex_group_addthis*: This extension module of the Group component integrates [AddThis](http://github.com/imagex/imagex_addthis) Social Media sharing, and its default configuration for Group content.
 * **imagex_group_permissions*: This extension module of the Group component provides default permissions for ImageX’s [User Roles](http://github.com/imagex/imagex_user_roles).
 These permissions meet the  requirements to be used in conjunction with the ImageX [Workflow](http://github.com/imagex/imagex_workflow).
 * **imagex_group_workflow: This extension module integrates with the ImageX [Workflow](http://github.com/imagex/imagex_workflow) component to provide a default publishing and scheduling workflow for Group content.